m3y54m/Embedded-Engineering-Roadmap/README.md

 #### 🔵 SIL / HIL Testing

+Software-in-the-loop (SIL) and hardware-in-the-loop (HIL) testing are two crucial techniques used in embedded systems development to validate the functionality and performance of software before it is deployed on real hardware.
+These testing methods simulate the real-world environment of the embedded system using software models or hardware emulators.

 - [🔘 Hardware-in-Loop and Software-in-Loop Testing](https://roboticsknowledgebase.com/wiki/system-design-development/In-Loop-Testing/)
 - [🔘 Embedded CI/CD with HIL Testing (YouTube Playlist)](https://youtube.com/playlist?list=PL4cGeWgaBTe1uwiqIAc6fwPzPpvgPZI2J)

 #### 🔵 Standards & Certifications

+Embedded systems development is subject to a variety of standards and certifications, which serve as guidelines and benchmarks for ensuring the quality, safety, and reliability of these systems.
+These standards are often developed and maintained by industry bodies, such as the International Electrotechnical Commission (IEC) and the Society of Automotive Engineers (SAE).

 - [🔘 Intro to Embedded Development: Styles and Standards](https://www.allaboutcircuits.com/technical-articles/embedded-programming-styles-and-standards/)
 - [🔘 Safety Standards and Certifications for Embedded Systems Development](https://www.linkedin.com/pulse/safety-standards-certifications-embedded-systems-development/)